2008 United States House of Representatives elections in Pennsylvania: District 2

 Seven term incumbent Chaka Fattah (D), who was unsuccessful in his bid to be mayor of Philadelphia, ran without major party opposition.
-Liberal Republican law professor Michael Livington won the Republican primary, but dropped out of the race due to lack of funding.
+Liberal Republican law professor Michael Livingston won the Republican primary, but dropped out of the race due to lack of funding.
 He was replaced by Adam Lang.
 This seat is contained in one of the most Democratic districts in the country, with Democrats often winning 90% of the vote.
 In 2006, Fattah was elected with 88.6% support and in 2008 he won with 88.9% of the vote.
-CQ Politics forecasted the race as 'Safe Democrat'.